datafolklabs/cement/doc/source/dev/templates.rst

     @expose('jinja2:helloworld.templates.example.ex2', namespace='root')
     ...

-Where 'jinja2' is the alternate output_handler to use for that command only.
+Where 'jinja2' is the alternate output_handler to use for that command only, assuming that a plugin is installed that provides an output_handler called 'jinja2'.

 The template looks like:

 **./helloworld/templates/example/ex2.txt**: